anthonysharpy/sandbank/sandbank/Code/README.md

 ### Slow Queries

-Usually your queries will return instantly.
+A well-designed query should return instantly.

 However, if you're doing something really hardcore, you should consider wrapping the call in its own thread: